Jaspacito/DTFF2022_Final_Test/README.md

  - upload data files to ./data folder

- - read the literature, be familiar with the model used in literature, and be confirm the methodology of data precessing
+ - read the literature, be familiar with the model used in literature, and confirm the methodology of data precessing

 11-17 ~ 11-23: